In addition to encouraging movement and play at all grade levels, our school offers organized athletic opportunities for

-The Rudolf Steiner School of Ann Arbor Lower School plays other private and parochial schools.
-In addition to regular games, all teams participate in a tournament at the end of season.
+The Rudolf Steiner School of Ann Arbor Lower School plays other independent schools and recreational teams.
+In addition to regular games, all teams participate in a tournament during the season.
 Sport seasons generally run eight weeks with an average of two games per week.

 Rudolf Steiner High School is a member of the Michigan High School Athletic Association (MHSAA) and the Mid-South Conference.